Nara Prefecture: The Sengoku and Edo periods

-The establishment of Nara Prefecture
+From the establishment of Nara Prefecture to the present

-A first prefecture (briefly -fu in 1868, but on 15 April 1943, Nara became independent. -ken for most of the time) named Nara was established in the Meiji Restoration in 1868 as successor to the shogunate administration of the shogunate city and shogunate lands in Yamato.
+A first prefecture (briefly -fu in 1868, but -ken for most of the time) named Nara was established in the Meiji Restoration in 1868 as successor to the shogunate administration of the shogunate city and shogunate lands in Yamato.
 After the 1871 Abolition of the han system, Nara was merged with other prefectures (from former han, see List of Han#Yamato Province) and cleared of ex-/enclaves to encompass all of Yamato province.
 In 1876, Nara was merged into Sakai which in turn became part of Osaka in 1881.
-In 1887, Nara became independent again.
+In 1887, Nara became independent again, with Saisho Atsushi as the first governor.
 The first prefectural assembly of Nara was elected in the same year and opened its first session in 1888 in the gallery of the main hall of Tōdai temple.

 In the 1889 Great Meiji mergers which subdivided all (then 45) prefectures into modern municipalities, Nara prefecture's 16 districts were subdivided into 154 municipalities: 10 towns and 144 villages.
 The first city in Nara was only established in 1898 when Nara Town from Soekami District was made district-independent to become Nara City (see List of mergers in Nara Prefecture and List of mergers in Osaka Prefecture).